-I was out running on the coast near my home a few years back when I came across the remains of Lavernock Fort, a Second World War gun battery.
+I was out running on the coast near my home when I came across the remains of Lavernock Fort, a Second World War gun battery.
 It seemed like a great location for a short film.

 I like to use short examples at the beginning of my filmmaking courses, to help people realise how much is involved in telling a story with film.
 So I decided that my film would use a variety of shot sizes, lenses, sound, editing and camera angles.

 I came up with a story about someone discovering a mysterious object.
 I drafted a storyboard in pencil, and then recruited actor and film educator Matt, and my daughter Rhian, to act in the film.

 The first page of my storyboard.
 I used this to create a detailed shot list.

 I filmed it on a Canon 60D DSLR.
 I bought mine new, but you can pick them up used for £150/$200, a fraction of the price I paid.
 The most expensive item I used was a 10-22 ultrawide lens – again, they’re very affordable used.
 For the shallow focus shots I used vintage 50mm, 85mm and 200mm Olympus OM Zuiko manual focus lenses.

 I also used a plastic Steadicam JR stabiliser I bought on eBay (not recommended – it doesn’t stay balanced).
 I also used a tripod, a monopod, an old wheelchair, and five-in-one reflectors.